-This is a report of the State Hearing Officer resulting from a fair hearing concluded on October 30, 2008 for .
-This hearing was held in accordance with the provisions found in the Common Chapters Manual, Chapter 700 of the West Virginia Department of Health and Human Resources.
-This fair hearing was convened on October 30, 2008 on a timely appeal filed June 1, 2008.
+This is a report of the State Hearing Officer resulting from a fair hearing for ----.
+This hearing was held in accordance with the provisions found in the Common Chapters Manual, Chapter 700, of the West Virginia Department of Health and Human Resources.
+This fair hearing was convened on January 14, 2011 on a timely appeal filed November 1, 2010.